I left my corporate career behind in 2017 before it was the popular thing to do.

 5. Healthy snacks

-And finally, you’ll want to decrease the amount of easy-to-grab unhealthy treats lying around in the kitchen and increase the amount of munchable low-prep healthy snacks.
+And finally, it’s going to be a good idea to decrease the amount of easy-to-grab unhealthy treats lying around in the kitchen and increase the amount of munchable low-prep healthy snacks.

 Listen, I’m no health nut.
 I wish I was.